What is Sleep Apnea Doing to Your Sleep?

 Other treatments include surgeries, radio frequency reduction of tissue volume and dental appliances (Dement 350).
 These treatments all seek to increase the size of the airway and ease the effort to inhale air.

-Why Treatment Is Absolutely Vital
+Why Sleep Apnea Treatment Is Absolutely Vital

 Treating obstructive sleep apnea can restore a victim's quality of life, reduce the risk of motor vehicle accidents, decrease the risk of developing cardiovascular disease, and provide relief for the behavioral and psychological symptoms of OSA.
 It can prevent countless injuries and deaths, increase productivity in the workplace and the classroom, and can significantly improve a victim's mood and energy level.